John Rolfe

 John Rolfe (c.
-1585 – March 1622) was an English explorer, farmer and merchant.
-He is best known for being the husband of Pocahontas and the first settler in the colony of Virginia to successfully cultivate a tobacco crop for export.
+1585 – March 1622) was an English explorer, tobacco farmer and merchant.
+He was the husband of Pocahontas and the first settler in the colony of Virginia to successfully cultivate a tobacco crop for export.

 He played a crucial role in the Virginia Colony's early economy by introducing a sweeter strain of tobacco from Trinidad, which became a profitable cash crop.
 Rolfe married Pocahontas, daughter of Native American leader Powhatan, and they had a son named Thomas.
 Rolfe and Pocahontas traveled to England in 1616 to promote colonization and investment in Virginia.
 After Pocahontas died, Rolfe returned to Virginia and continued working with tobacco.
 The tobacco strain cultivated by Rolfe laid the foundation for Virginia's thriving tobacco industry.

 Early life

 The birthplace of John Rolfe, born c.
 1585, remains unproven.
-(Family history documents show that John was born in Heacham Hall, Norfolk, England on May 6th, 1585.)
+(Family history documents show that John was born in Heacham Hall, Norfolk, England on May 6, 1585.)
 At that time, the Spanish Empire held a virtual monopoly on the lucrative tobacco trade.
 Most Spanish colonies in the Americas were located in South America and the West Indies, which were more favorable to tobacco growth than their English counterparts (founded in the early 17th century, notably Jamestown in 1607).
 As the consumption of tobacco had increased, the balance of trade between England and Spain began to be seriously affected.
 Rolfe was one of a number of businessmen who saw the opportunity to undercut Spanish imports by growing tobacco in England's new colony in Virginia.
 He had illegally obtained seeds to take with him from a special popular strain, then being grown in Trinidad, South America, even though Spain had declared a penalty of death to anyone selling such seeds to a non-Spaniard.

 At one point in time it was believed that John was the son of John Rolfe and his wife Dorothy Mason.
 However, historians have now determined that this relationship is incorrect.
 One major inconsistency that shows they are not his parents is that John is known to have had a brother named Henry.
 After John's death, his brother Henry Rolfe petitioned the Virginia Company for funds from John's Virginia estate, to help pay for the care of John's son Thomas Rolfe who was then in Henry's care.
 Dorothy Mason and her husband John Rolfe are not known to have had a son named Henry.